NFL Rumors: Marshawn Lynch Return? Seahawks Ready To Trade Star Defensive Back?

 The Washington Post indicates that Richard Sherman is on the trading block – for the right price that is.

-The man most looked to on defense and the unofficial leader of the “Legion of Boom,” cornerback Richard Sherman, is reportedly available and Seattle is ready, willing, and able to listen to all offers.
+The man most looked to on defense and the unofficial leader of the “Legion of Boom,” cornerback Richard Sherman, is reportedly available and Seattle is ready, willing and able to listen to all offers.

-Sherman may be highly opinionated and sometimes looked at as more trouble than he is worth, but his on-field play makes it really hard to consider trading him away.
+Sherman may be highly opinionated and sometimes looked at as more trouble than he is worth, however, his on-field play makes it really hard to consider trading him away.
 Mike Lombardi, a former top personnel executive with several NFL teams, said that he believes that if the Seahawks had a good offer, they would deal their Pro-Bowl corner as long as the price is right.

 “For the Saints, if they were to call the Seattle Seahawks up and say, ‘Look, we would be interested in obtaining Richard Sherman — would you be willing to do it?’
-I truly believe, based on what I hear around the National Football League, that the Seahawks would, in fact, for the right deal, trade Richard Sherman.”
+I truly believe, based on what I hear around the National Football League, that the Seahawks would, in fact, for the right deal, trade Richard Sherman,” Lombardi said.

-Sherman is still in his prime and at 28-years-old he still has several good years ahead of him.
+Sherman is still in his prime and at 28 years-old he still has several good years ahead of him.
 However, his off the field moves could be why Seattle may consider moving him this off-season, possibly at the upcoming 2017 NFL Draft this April.

-Sherman, who was drafted in 2011, has played his entire six-year career for the Seattle Seahawks.
+Sherman, who was drafted in 2011, has played his entire six year career for the Seattle Seahawks.

 [Featured Image by Steve Dykes/Getty Images]